 - 1.1.
 Our school has robust recruitment and vetting procedures to help to deter, reject and prevent unsuitable people from working or volunteering within our school.
-The school's full policy and procedures for safer recruitment are outlined in the Safer Recruitment Policy. - 1.2.
+The school's full policy and procedures for safer recruitment are outlined in the Safer Recruitment Policy.
+As stated in KCSIE 2023, school has the authority to check social media/on line accounts as part of their vetting process. - 1.2.
 Our job advertisements and application packs make explicit reference to the school's commitment to safeguarding children, including clear statements in the job description and person specification about the staff member's safeguarding responsibilities. - 1.3.
 We require evidence of original academic certificates. - 1.4.
 We do not accept testimonials and insist on taking up references prior to interview. - 1.5.
-We will question the contents of application forms if we are unclear about them or if there are gaps in employment. - 1.6 An enhanced DBS check with barred list information will be undertaken for all staff members engaged in regulated activity.
+We will question the contents of application forms if we are unclear about them or if there are gaps in employment.

+- 1.6.
+Short-listed candidates will be informed that on-line searches will be carried out. - 1.7 An enhanced DBS check with barred list information will be undertaken for all staff members engaged in regulated activity.
 A person will be considered to be in 'regulated activity' if, as a result of their work, they: - Are responsible on a daily basis for the care or supervision of children. - Regularly work in the school at times when children are on the premises. - Regularly come into contact with children under 18 years of age.